-We investigate a model with delayed action where the free and paid exchanges made by an on-line algorithm in response to a request only take effect some time later.
-More specifically, we consider a setting where the updates are implemented at the end of a round, where every round consists of 1 + d consecutive requests in the request sequence.
-This setting can also be viewed as a scenario where the on-line algorithm can update the list only at the end of a round.
+In the problem with delayed action, we assume that an on-line algorithm may update the list only at the end of a round, where every round consists of d consecutive requests in the request sequence.
 Items requested during the round may be moved closer to the front of the list using free exchanges before the next round.
 Items not requested in the round can be moved only using paid exchanges.
-In the following we work with this latter scenario.
-Note that when d = 0, we have the original standard problem.
+Note that when d = 1, we have the original standard problem.

 To motivate the delayed model, consider the case where the linked list data structure is a shared object among a number of agents.
 In this case agents may read the list simultaneously without any problems; however, while the data structure is being updated, it may be necessary for consistency to lock the structure.
 In this case infrequent updates may provide better overall performance.
-We may think of the update operations as being batched, in which case the update actions are delayed.

-In the following we first concentrate on deterministic on-line algorithms.
-When analyzing on-line algorithms, we consider two types of adversaries that generate a request sequence and serve the generated sequence off-line.

-- The standard adversary may update the list after each request. - The limited adversary can update the list only at the end of each round.

-We call a deterministic list update algorithm A c-competitive against any standard (limited) adversary ADV if, for all list lengths n and for every request sequence generated by ADV, the cost incurred by A is not greater than c times the cost paid by ADV.
+In the following we concentrate on deterministic on-line algorithms.
+When analyzing an on-line algorithm, we consider two types of adversaries that generate a request sequence and serve the generated sequence off-line.
+The standard adversary may update the list after each request.
+The limited adversary can update the list only at the end of each round.
+We call a deterministic list update algorithm A c-competitive against any standard (limited) adversary ADV if there exists a constant a such that, for every request sequence σ generated by a standard (limited) adversary and for all list lengths $n, C_A(\sigma) \leq c \cdot C{ADV}(\sigma) + a$.

-For the standard list update problem, Sleator and Tarjan [35] showed that the well-known on-line algorithm Move-To-Front (MTF) is 2-competitive.
+For the standard list update problem, Sleator and Tarjan [36] showed that the well-known online algorithm Move-To-Front (MTF) is 2-competitive.
 This algorithm moves an item to the front of the list each time it is accessed.
-This is the best competitive ratio any deterministic on-line algorithm can obtain in the standard model [26].
+This is the best competitive ratio any deterministic on-line algorithm can obtain in the standard model [27].